-Data Center Industry Expecting Double-Digit Growth for Years to Come
+Data Center Industry Expecting Double-Digit Growth

 Savvy investors are always looking for places to put their money where they can expect not only safety, but also significant growth.
 A large number of them are turning to the data center industry, and experts believe this is going to pay off handsomely over the next several years.
 This is driven largely by the rapidly advancing technologies, including cloud computing and edge computing, which require both large data centers, and higher numbers of data centers spread out over geographic regions.

 A recent report from Cushman & Wakefield predicted annual growth in the data center industry to be between 12 and 14% over the next two to five years.
 They do predict that a significant amount of this growth will come from expanding or retrofitting data centers that are already out there.
 New builds, however, will also continue to be a part of the industry.

 Whenever dealing with significant growth in an industry like this, it is also going to bring in some additional opportunities.
 Specifically in this case, opportunities for mergers, acquisitions, and buyouts are going to continue to be popular.
 Companies that want to enter the data center industry, or those that want to have greater control over their own data center use, will be making bids on buying existing data centers, and even data center companies.

 What is Pushing Growth?

 Data centers are a key component of most types of technology today, which is not only driving the building of new data centers, but also helping to keep existing data centers full.
 Whether the data center is built, owned, and used by one company, or it is rented out by many, the demand is only increasing.
 The following are some of the key factors pushing continued growth in this industry.